doodymartin/jjProj/README.md

 By default all files with a ".data" extension in the input directory will be considered data input files for processing.

-When the application is run there will be some usefull outputs to the user console to allow the user to see what that application is doing.
+A seperate thread will be used to process each input file.
 The application will terminate once the processing is complete.
 The output files in the output directory can be taken for inspection.
+When the application is run there will be some usefull outputs to the user console to allow the user to see what that application is doing.

 ----------------------
 Command Line Arguments